AdobeDocs/workfront.en/help/classic/reports-and-dashboards/reports/custom-view-filter-grouping-samples/group-chart-report-multi-select-custom-field.md

 1. Click **Done**.
 1. Click **Save +Close**.

-### Build a chart that references a calculated custom field
+### Build a chart that references a calculated custom field {#build-a-chart-that-references-a-calculated-custom-field}

 1. Go to the report where you want to add the chart for the calculated field that references the multi-select custom field.
 1. (Optional) To ensure that all the calculated fields that you want to chart by are populated with values, select all the objects in your report, then click **Edit**.